Rashida Jones: Philanthropy

 Jones has worked to promote Peace First (formerly Peace Games), a nonprofit that teaches children to resolve conflict without violence.
 She has been a board member since 2004 and holds several annual benefits to raise money for the organization.
 Jones has participated in Stand Up to Cancer events, EDUN and ONE: The Campaign to Make Poverty History, and The Art of Elysium's volunteer program, which runs artistic workshops for hospitalized children.
 In 2007, she was honorary chair of the annual Housing Works benefit, which fights AIDS and homelessness in New York City.
 She has helped fundraise for St. Jude Children's Research Hospital, the EB Medical Research Foundation, and New York's Lower Eastside Girls Club.

 In 2016, Jones visited a Syrian refugee camp in Lebanon.
-She wrote about the confronting experience for Vanity Fair.
+She wrote about the eye-opening experience for Vanity Fair.
 She also made a virtual reality movie to document her experiences, which appeared on rescue.org.